Chieko Ochi: Personal life

-Kawabe married producer Masato Ochi on August 8, 2008, and started using the name Chieko Ochi (越智 千恵子, Ochi Chieko) during that time they were married in both public and personal activities.
-After 7 years of marriage, the couple amicably divorced in 2015.
-They have one daughter, who is under Ochi's custody.
+Kawabe married producer Masato Ochi on August 8, 2008, who was twenty one years her senior.
+After her marriage she started using the name Chieko Ochi (越智 千恵子, Ochi Chieko) during that time they were married in both public and personal activities.
+She gave birth to her first child, a daughter, on May 21, 2010.
+After seven years of marriage, the couple amicably divorced in 2015.
+Kawabe's ex-husband has custody of their daughter.

 Shortly after divorcing, she went back to using her maiden last name, but with different characters.

-In November 2020, she announced on her blog the registration of her second marriage to an orthopedic doctor 5 years older after meeting in one of Kawabe's Pilates lessons.
+In November 2020, she announced on her blog the registration of her second marriage to a chiropractor 5 years older after meeting in one of Kawabe's Pilates lessons.
 They celebrated their wedding in June 2021 at her husband's hometown in Hokkaido.
 On June 1, 2022, she gave birth to her second daughter.
+And on December 11, 2024, she gave birth to her third child, a son.